bitmeal/soem_driver_ros2/soem_driver_ros2/README.md

 ## building
-the metapackage has to be built, as it automates build steps for the whole repository:
+the metapackage has to be built and added as build dependency to the other packages, as it automates build steps for the whole repository:
 * checkout submodules